Subclavian steal syndrome

-The term "subclavian steal" refers to a phenomenon of flow reversal in the vertebral artery ipsilateral to a hemodynamically significant stenosis or occlusion of the subclavian artery [1,2].
-In most cases, subclavian steal is asymptomatic, does not warrant invasive evaluation or treatment, and represents an appropriate physiological response to proximal arterial disease.
-Subclavian steal syndrome implies the presence of significant symptoms due to arterial insufficiency in the brain (ie, vertebrobasilar insufficiency) or upper extremity which are supplied by the subclavian artery.
+The term "subclavian steal" refers to a phenomenon of flow reversal in the vertebral artery ipsilateral to a hemodynamically significant stenosis or occlusion of the prevertebral subclavian artery [1-3].
+In most cases, subclavian steal is asymptomatic (ie, subclavian steal phenomenon), does not warrant invasive evaluation or treatment, and represents an appropriate physiological response to proximal arterial disease.
+Subclavian steal syndrome implies the presence of significant symptoms due to arterial insufficiency in the brain (ie, vertebrobasilar insufficiency) or upper extremity, which are supplied by the subclavian artery (figure 1).

 The physiology, diagnosis, and treatment of subclavian steal will be reviewed here.
 General considerations for patients with symptoms of vertebrobasilar ischemia are discussed in detail elsewhere.
 (See "Posterior circulation cerebrovascular syndromes".)